zadium/PerformersBoard.lsl/readme.md

 ### Performers Board

+DISCLAIMER:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.

+Keep the source in root open permission

+## Features

+* User can add them self to the list (click Signup)
+* User can set stream url (click url icon)
+* User remove self (click finish)
+* User start his show, and stream set to the parcel
+* User finish his show (click finish)
+* Owner can remove users from the list
+* Owner can move user to top in the list
+* Tip forwared to current performer who started
+* If not started show no tip prices will show
+* Customizable button, add :nc, :text to name of buttom prim to change action
+* :nc suffex button name will send nc card with name of button, like rules:nc
+* :text suffex button name will show the nc card with name of button, like info:text, it show in the console
+* welcome notecard show at rezzing (TODO: show it when empty list)
+* config notecard to set many options
+* Free and Open source https://github.com/zadium/PerformersBoard.lsl

+## Disadvantage

+* No cut, the whole tip send to performer (TODO)

 #### Build FURWARE_text